California outages ease after wind, fire danger move south

 In that fire, one man went into cardiac arrest and died at the scene.

 Pacific Gas & Electric Co. restored power in Northern California after workers inspected power lines to make sure it was safe.
-The winds had increased the possibility of transmission lines toppling to the ground or being hit by tree branches and starting wildfires.
+The winds had increased the possibility of transmission lines toppling to the ground and starting wildfires.

 The utility said it found 30 instances of weather-related damage to its equipment during the shutdown.